plutov/pliutau.com/content/page/hire-me.md

 ### When

-I' am available in October 2018.
+I'am available in October 2018.

 ### Where